-- To all members of GTG i.e. staff, apprentices, delegates and members of the governance.
-Members of the public may also have concerns and this policy has been produced to help members of GTG and public to contact GTG with their concerns. - to situations where allegations of "malpractice" made about an individual or individuals in relation to their work for GTG, whether made by or about a member of staff, student, governors or someone who provides or has provided goods and services to GTG.
+- to all members of GTG i.e. staff, apprentices, delegates, and members of the governance Board.
+Members of the public may also have concerns and this policy has been produced to help members of the public to contact GTG with their concerns. - to situations where allegations of "malpractice" raised about an individual, or individuals, in relation to their work at GTG, whether made by or about a member of staff, student, governors, or someone who provides or has provided goods and services to GTG.